etherempire/ether-empire/README.md

 4. Add Metamask extension to your browser of choice (Chrome, Brave, Edge, Firefox)

 ### Hosting a local server
-1. Ensure that all npm packages are installed. navigate to [project folder]/, and run ```npm install```
+1. Ensure that all npm packages are installed. (* make sure you have Git installed! *) navigate to [project folder]/, and run ```npm install```

    navigate to [project folder]/client, and run ```npm install```